PrachiSushir/CodeAndConquer---DSA/03_String/README.md

 11. Integer to Roman(Leetcode 12):

-**Intuition**
-INTUITION: Integer to Roman
+**Intuition:**

-Roman numerals are built by always using the largest possible symbol that does not exceed the remaining number.
+- Roman numerals are built by always using the largest possible symbol that does not exceed the remaining number.
-Instead of constructing the number from small to large, we break the number from large to small.
+- Instead of constructing the number from small to large, we break the number from large to small.

-For example:
+- For example:
 1994 = 1000 + 900 + 90 + 4
      = M + CM + XC + IV

-So, if we keep subtracting the largest valid Roman value at each step, we will always get the correct Roman representation.
+- So, if we keep subtracting the largest valid Roman value at each step, we will always get the correct Roman representation.
-This observation naturally leads to a greedy approach.
+- This observation naturally leads to a greedy approach.

+12. Zig-Zag conversion(Leetcode 6):

+**Intuition:**

+- If numRows == 1, return the string as it is (no zigzag possible).
+- Create a vector of strings where each index represents one row.
+- Traverse the string character by character:
+   - Move DOWN until the last row is reached.
+   - Then move UP diagonally until the first row is reached.
+- Append each character to the current row.
+- Finally, concatenate all rows to get the result.